Palestinian stone throwing: Israeli tactics against the first wave of stone throwing

 The practice flowed over into Israel when the country's Arab minority adopted the method.
 Some 133 incidents involving stone throwing were registered there in 1988.
 Regulations in early 1988 stipulated force could be used in quelling riots or overcoming resistance to arrest.
 These envisaged lethal response when one's life was endangered, and the use of weapons within a context of direct conflict.
 Human Rights Watch, in a review of soldiers dispersing incidents of stone throwing, noted that soldiers, whose lives were not endangered, still frequently shot Palestinians who were neither armed or "wanted", often when fleeing clashes.

-In 1991 an Israeli journalist, Doron Meiri, discovered that a police interrogation unit had been operative for some time whose function was to torture suspected stone-throwers (and youths who waved a Palestinian flag) to extract confessions by using electric shock treatment.
+In 1991 an Israeli journalist, Doron Meiri, discovered that a police interrogation unit had been operative for some time whose function was to torture suspected stone-throwers and to extract confessions by using electric shock treatment.
 It had an extraordinary high level of success.
 Policies of deportation and home demolitions were also instituted, the latter of which extended to, according to B'Tselem, razing the homes of youngsters accused of stone throwing, These measures only stiffened the resistance of the stone-throwers.

-At the end of the 6 year uprising, 120,000 Palestinians had been arrested, from 1,162 (a half under 16) to 1,409 killed, and of the 23–29,000 children beaten, a third were under 10 years of age, as opposed to 172 Israelis, some killed in terror attacks waged by militants outside the control of the Intifada's UNLU.
+At the end of the 6 year uprising, 120,000 Palestinians had been arrested, from 1,162 to 1,409 killed, and of the 23–29,000 children beaten, a third were under 10 years of age, as opposed to 172 Israelis, some killed in terror attacks waged by militants outside the control of the Intifada's UNLU.
 It has been calculated that 90% of the 271 Palestinian minors shot dead on the basis of the army criteria for the use of live fire were killed at moments when they were not actually throwing stones.
 In clinical follow-up studies of the intifada children hurt in these clashes, 18-20% of the sample should a high incidence of psychopathological symptoms, while in Gaza 41% of children evinced symptoms of posttraumatic stress disorder, and a Palestinian mother explained the effect of the traumatic experiences: